appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 # Performance Best Practices

-This page provides essential performance best practices to help you optimize your Appsmith applications, covering both client-side and server-side improvements to ensure a smooth and efficient user experience.
+This page provides performance best practices to help you optimize your Appsmith applications, covering both client-side and server-side improvements to ensure a smooth and efficient user experience.

 ## Optimizing the client side of your app